docker/docs/get-started/part6.md

 | `visualizer`   | HTTP    | TCP      |  8080   |
 | `redis`        | TCP     | TCP      |  6379   |

-Methods for doing this will vary depending on your cloud provider.
+Methods for doing this vary depending on your cloud provider.

-We'll use Amazon Web Services (AWS) as an example.
+We use Amazon Web Services (AWS) as an example.

 > What about the redis service to persist data?
 >